GaloisInc/VERSE-OpenSUT/README.md

 ### Scenario 1: Boot OpenSUT to a known initial state

 In this scenario, after a power-on as each OpenSUT component boots, it [attests](#attestation) its state to the [Mission Key Management](#mission-key-management-mkm-module) (MKM) module.
 If the attestation of each component passes, the system will be in a known initial state, fully provisioned.
+The goal is to ensure that only application code that has been signed by an external authority (e.g. OpenSUT manufacturer) is running on the OpenSUT.

 ### Scenario 2: Load mission key